Conside the following situation.

 Consider these two cases.

-- The two teams walk to the head and visually inspect the situation.
-Or perhaps they just stand by the circle and visually inspect the situation from a distance.
+- Situation A — The two teams walk to the head and inspect the situation.
 Team B says, “Looks to me like you’ve got the point.”
 Team A says, “Yeah, I think so too.”
 They don’t measure.
 Team B throws the next boule.
 (PNZ calls such situations lazy petanque.)

-- After throwing boule B1, the player in the circle makes a snap judgment that he has failed to gain the point.
-Without asking team A for their opinion, and before team A has time to inspect the head or even shout “Wait a minute,” he throws boule B2.
+- Situation B — After throwing boule B1, the player in the circle makes a snap judgment that he has failed to gain the point.
+Without measuring or asking team A for their opinion, he throws boule B2.

-If a “boule thrown out of turn” happens in an umpired tournament, the umpire would probably apply Article 24.
-(But players in FIPJP-sanctioned competitions are experienced enough not to let this kind of situation ever arise.)
 For friendly games, the PNZ guidelines seem very sensible— just leave everything where it is and carry on with the game.
-In my own petanque group, if the out-of-turn boule didn’t move anything else on the ground, we return the boule to its owner and carry on as if it had never been thrown.
+In my own petanque group, we play by the rules of Petanque Libre, which say that if an illegal action can be undone, it should be undone.
+If the out-of-turn boule didn’t move anything else on the ground, we return the boule to its owner and carry on as if it had never been thrown.